cauabernardino/coffee_machine/README.md

-# coffee_machine
+# Coffee Machine

-Emulation of a coffee machine's coin change function
+Emulation of a coffee machine's coin change function using greedy algorithm.